Team Portal Login Client Login

 Another option is to use a call blocker, which can block individual telephone numbers, all withheld numbers, international calls and more.
 Some phones come with call blockers, whereas some call blockers can be attached to the phone.
 Some will also ask the caller to provide their name before the call is put through.

-Make sure you provide your parent with some basic advice about receiving calls.
+Make sure you provide your parent or loved one with some basic advice about receiving calls.
 This could include:

 • Remind them never to provide their personal details, and especially their financial details, over the phone.